shlomokraus/superficial/README.md

 1. Deploy your own server or...
 2. [Click to unstall Superficial on your repo](https://github.com/apps/superficial-bot)

+> This is an open source project, deployed as a courtesy by the maintainer.
+It is provided as-is and without any Liability :heart:
 ## Setup (for local run)

 1. Setup environment variables as explained in [the Probot guide](https://probot.github.io/docs/development/)